ElwynPalmerton/Blerdeblerb-client/README.md

 ### Frontend

 The Blerdeblurb frontend was created with React, Material-UI, and Redux.
-It uses JWT for login and authentication.
+It uses JWT's for login and authentication.

 ### Backend